Gaurav-Idnani/git_assignment_HeroVired/README.md

 used the git push to push the code to dev remote and updated the Readme till here. git push --set-upstream origin dev

+# Steps followed after switching back from feature/sqrt branch to dev
+# Note : One step was missed earlier, which involved merging the changes in dev to main.
+That step is being taken care before starting phase 3.(bugfix in dev)
+# Note : The changes from feature/sqrt have not been yet fetched in the dev branch